 DDCF Corporate Officers: Jim Babka, President – Linda Slack, Treasurer

-Staff: Kandy Cowling, Office Manager – Stephen Smith, Staff Writer – Lisa Talcott, Production Assistant – Susanne DiPuccio, Office Assistant
+Staff: Kandy Cowling, Office Manager – Lisa Talcott, Production Assistant – Susanne DiPuccio, Office Assistant

-Honorable Mention: Chris Wagner, Joe Flynn, and Franz Honer helped program aspects of the Zero Aggression Project.
-John Markley and James Leroy Wilson helped develop some content.
+Honorable Mention: Chris Wagner, Joe Flynn, Mike Neuliep, Franz Honer, and Shortcreek Strategy (Akron, OH) helped program aspects of the Zero Aggression Project.
+James Leroy Wilson and John Markley helped develop some content.
+Jo Vaccarino contributed some graphics.

 These important documents may answer some of your questions . . .